 3. Age Estimation Methods (AE): Calculating the user’s age.

 As a result, although using some attributes may result in identification, using others may result in age estimation or age verification.
 The user’s privacy can be protected by conducting transactions using non-identifiable attributes.
-Additionally, the next section’s discussion of new age estimates and verification technologies can help you reduce data collection and protect user privacy
+Additionally, the next section’s discussion of new age estimates and verification technologies can help you reduce data collection and protect user privacy.

 All of these techniques, however, have their uses, benefits, and drawbacks.
 The comparison was based on the following parameters:

-• Privacy-Friendliness: The user should not be identifiable, and the principles of data reduction and purpose limitation must be upheld.
+- Privacy-Friendliness: The user should not be identifiable, and the principles of data reduction and purpose limitation must be upheld.

-• Simple for the Child to Use: A simpler way wouldn’t stress children too much.
+- Simple for the Child to Use: A simpler way wouldn’t stress children too much.

-• Accessibility and Inclusivity: Children should be able to use the procedures while taking into account their developmental potential, socioeconomic position, and availability to their parents, among other factors.
+- Accessibility and Inclusivity: Children should be able to use the procedures while taking into account their developmental potential, socioeconomic position, and availability to their parents, among other factors.

-• Degree of Preciseness: It is crucial that the technique used to verify the user’s age can actually determine their age.
+- Degree of Preciseness: It is crucial that the technique used to verify the user’s age can actually determine their age.

-• Possibility of Widespread Implementation: Considering the level of knowledge in India regarding secure internet access, digital infrastructure, and connection, among other factors, many solutions might not be practical to apply and might result
+- Possibility of Widespread Implementation: Considering the level of knowledge in India regarding secure internet access, digital infrastructure, and connection, among other factors, many solutions might not be practical to apply and might result in exclusion.
+The viability of widespread adoption must therefore be considered.

-While privacy-friendliness, child-friendliness, accessibility, and inclusivity are taken into consideration as parameters to capture the interest of younger customers, interest, accuracy, and the feasibility of adoption are taken into consideration as parameters to capture the challenges and viewpoints of date fiduciaries that adhere to the age verification standards.
+While privacy-friendliness, child-friendliness, accessibility, and inclusivity are taken into consideration as parameters to capture the interest of younger customers, interest, accuracy, and the feasibility of adoption are taken into consideration as parameters to capture the challenges and viewpoints of data fiduciaries that adhere to the age verification standards.

 Based on the aforementioned criteria, we will contrast the various age assurance techniques that are currently available.
 The comparison will make it clearer how data fiduciaries can employ these techniques to confirm online users’ ages and adhere to PDPB 2019 requirements.